SeanGallardy/sql-docs/docs/relational-databases/system-stored-procedures/sp-dropserver-transact-sql.md

  If you run **sp_dropserver** on a server that has associated remote and linked server login entries, or is configured as a replication publisher, an error message is returned.
 To remove all remote and linked server logins for a server when you remove the server, use the **droplogins** argument.

  **sp_dropserver** cannot be executed inside a user-defined transaction.

+ Using **sp_addserver** to change the local server name may cause undesired effects or unsupported configurations such as when using Availbility Groups or Replication.

 ## Permissions
  Requires ALTER ANY LINKED SERVER permission on the server.